-There are now two sets of locators included in StreetMap Premium.
-The classic locators are those that have been included with StreetMap Premium over the last few years.
-The classic locators are also included as part of the StreetMap Premium mobile map packages.
+There are two sets of locators included in StreetMap Premium.
+The classic locators are those that have been included with StreetMap Premium over the last few years but will be deprecated in 2021.
+As part of this deprecation plan, the classic locators that were also included in the StreetMap Premium mobile map packages will be phased out and replaced with the new locators.
 The new locators are a new style similar to the ones used for the ArcGIS Online World Geocoding Service.

 StreetMap Premium classic locators are included with each StreetMap Premium file geodatabase (.gdb) release as stand-alone files.
 These locators can be added manually to ArcGIS Pro by browsing to the location where the classic locator files were unzipped.
 When a mobile map package is imported into ArcGIS Pro, the classic locators are automatically brought in.
 Since the mobile map package is licensed, the locator is available for geocoding in ArcGIS Pro as long as you are licensed for the proper regional StreetMap Premium extension (for example, StreetMap Premium North America).

-If you do not have the correct StreetMap Premium extension for mobile map package use, a red exclamation point (!) appears next to the country locator name in the Catalog pane under Project - Locators, and the country locator name is unavailable in the Locate pane under Settings.
+If you do not have the correct StreetMap Premium extension for mobile map package use, a red exclamation point (!) appears next to the country locator name in the Catalog pane under Project - Locators, and the country locator name is unavailable in the Locate pane under the Options button in Provider Settings.